numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Discussion and Issues
 """""""""""""""""""""

-A further issue with the current implementation is that, unlike methods, they are not passed an instance of the dtype when called.
+A further issue with the current implementation of the functions on the dtype is that, unlike methods, they are not passed an instance of the dtype when called.
 Instead, in many cases, the array which is being operated on is passed in and typically only used to extract the datatype again.